 Cognition is a fancy word for a thought.
 It’s the way you interpret everything happening around you.
 These thoughts create your feelings.

-This is what cognitive distortions are: a twisted and misleading way of thinking about yourself and the world.
+Cognitive distortions, unhelpful thinking styles, or thinking errors are twisted and misleading ways of thinking about yourself and the world.

 Below are ten of the most common cognitive distortions: